 Most of the D2C companies that we studied focus on selling only a handful of different products, and many started out with just one.
-Casper began by selling what they thought was the one “perfect” bed.
+Casper began by selling what they thought was a “perfect” bed.
 Bonobos started with one pair of men’s pants.
 Harry’s started with one type of razor — 5 blades, plus one for trimming.

 It’s a way to cut through the noise and get people’s attention, to brand your product as “the best.”
 With so many options available on a site like Amazon, selling just one is a prestige move that establishes that “no alternatives will do.”

 It’s also a prudent move: only selling one product lets you pivot back to the drawing board and make adjustments as you get feedback from your early adopters.
 You don’t have to burn all that inventory and eat the costs.
 You can more easily make tweaks and get V2, V3, V4, and so on out there.

 To succeed, startups have to use speed and data as an advantage.
 They have to be willing to fail quickly and change the direction of the entire organization if necessary.
 Selling just one product — and focusing on making it great — is how CPG companies accomplish that.

 The success they’re having suggests many consumers agree with their ethos — that sometimes, less is more.

 Casper — How to sell $100M of mattresses by limiting choice

 The bed-in-a-box startup Casper launched in 2014 with five co-founders and one fundamental observation about the mattress industry: that buying a mattress is an “awful consumer experience.”
 The sales people are pushy, the prices are high, and the different options are confusing.